RECRUITMENT

 Site Selection

-The NeuroDev study is jointly led out of four institutions.
-The leading institutions are 1) the KEMRI-Wellcome Trust Research Programme (Kilifi, Kenya); 2) Oxford University; 3) the Stanley Center for Psychiatric Research at the Broad Institute (Cambridge, MA and USA); 4) the University of Cape Town (South Africa).
-Parents and children are recruited into the study from hospitals and schools in the two African sites:
+The NeuroDev study is jointly led out of five institutions.
+The leading institutions are 1) the KEMRI-Wellcome Trust Research Programme (Kilifi, Kenya); 2) Oxford University; 3) the Stanley Center for Psychiatric Research at the Broad Institute (Cambridge, MA and USA); 4) the University of Cape Town (South Africa) and 5) Aga Khan University (Nairobi, Kenya).
+Parents and children are recruited into the study from hospitals and schools in the three African sites:

 In Kenya